 Bonding behavior is the easiest way to tell if two parrots are getting along.
 Since parrots are social creatures, they form close bonds with same-species birds.

-The pair of parrots will enjoy each other’s company and defend each other in times of danger.
-These close bonds can often last a lifetime, especially between opposite-sex birds in captivity.
+The pairing will enjoy each other’s company and defend each other in times of danger.
+These close bonds often last a lifetime, especially between opposite-sex birds.

 The following signs mean that two birds have accepted each other:

 - Regular chirping and happy sounds.

 Avoid separating bonded parrots because this causes significant stress and mental health issues.